hhvm/user-documentation/guides/hack/09-asynchronous-operations/31-examples.md

 @@ examples-examples/data-dependencies.php @@

-## Accessing MySQL

-Use the async mysql extension to perform database connection and queries:

-@@ examples-examples/async-mysql.noexec.php @@

 ## Batching

 Use rescheduling (via `HH\Asio\later`) to batch up operations to send multiple keys in a single request over a high latency network (for